sunkafei/coffeedb/README.md

     ]
 }
 ```
-All obejcts that meet the constraints in `constraints` will be selected, and then the fields in `fields` will be filtered out and returned.
+All obejcts that meet the constraints in `constraints` will be selected, and then their fields in `fields` will be filtered out and returned.
 You can get all objects in the database by omitting `constraints`, and you can get all fields in objects by omitting `fields`.

 For fields of string type, the constraint can be a substring that must appear.
 In this case, an additional field named `$correlation` will be added to the returned object to indicate the number of occurrences of this substring.